Arrigoo/wp-block-control/README.md

 NB: All the blocks are being rendered, but will remain hidden until the frontend script determine whether to display or remove them.

 Requires an autoloader https://deliciousbrains.com/storing-wordpress-in-git/

+Read more about the Arrigoo CDP at https://arrigoo.io